rcazzara/seldovia/_people/Bowen_Captain_Henry_Richard.md

 source_file: "Bowen Family"
 born: "1853, Gloucester, Massachusetts "
 died: "(At Sea) Seldovia, Alaska"
+cemetry_plot:
 ---
 # Captain Henry Richard Bowen

-## 1853, Gloucester, Massachusetts –(At Sea) Seldovia, Alaska
+## 1853, Gloucester, Massachusetts â€“(At Sea) Seldovia, Alaska

-**David Bowen’s son, Henry Richard BOWEN was born in Massachusetts in 1853.
+**David Bowenâ€™s son, Henry Richard BOWEN was born in Massachusetts in 1853.
 In 1880 a salting station of the Western Fur and Trading Company of San Francisco, operated at Karluk with Captain Bowen of Saint Paul (Kodiak) as the local superintendent.
 They also maintained a saltery at